Princess Marie’s Coat of Arms Revealed

 Mr Cavallier’s crest only features one shield, his personal coat of arms.
 Like in his daughter’s arms, the main figure of Mr Cavallier’s is a horseman.
 His coat of arms also features three red fleur de lys, and several white lilies to signify France.
 The outside of Mr Cavallier’s crest is boarded with the ribbon of the Order of Dannebrog, and bears Mr Cavallier’s name and the date he received the Order in Latin.

-Click here to read more about Marie’s coat of arms.Filed under Danish Royals
+Click here to read more about Marie’s coat of arms.Filed under Denmark

-Tagged Coat of Arms, Frederiksborg Palace, In-Laws, Princess Marie, Royal Orders.
+Tagged Coat of Arms, Frederiksborg Palace, In-Laws, Order of the Dannebrog, Order of the Elephant, Orders, Princess Marie of Denmark.